-Whether your customers are strict vegetarians, vegans or you simply want to add a few vegetarian meals into your menu rotation, you can make full-flavored healthy meals as easily as any meat-based dish.
+Whether your food truck customers are strict vegetarians, vegans or you simply want to add a few vegetarian meals into your menu rotation, you can make full-flavored healthy meals as easily as any meat-based dish.
 As long as you serve a variety of vegetables, grains, legumes, seeds, nuts and beans, your customers should get the protein they need without meat, and in many cases without animal products at all.

 Include dark leafy greens such as kale, chard and spinach as well as whole grains in your vegetarian cooking.
 These provide a variety of vitamins and minerals, such as iron, B-12 and zinc.
 If you are avoiding dairy products and eggs, include beans, nuts and seeds for protein.
 While soybeans provide a complete protein by themselves, similar to animal proteins, combining other beans or nuts with vegetables and grains will give your body all the amino acids it needs to assemble complete proteins from the incomplete proteins found in those foods.